HOME PAGE

 Because of commingling of castes, the family and the destroyers of the race go to hell.
 The spirit of the ancestor falls, deprived of the offerings of food and water.

-Sankara: Commingling of castes (looked down upon at that time as miscegenation) was looked down upon in the west in the past.
+Sankara: Commingling of castes looked down upon at that time as miscegenation was looked down upon in the west in the past.
 Kula-ghnānām: destruction of race.

-Many of the commentators have deliberately altered the meaning the Sanskrit word, Sankara.
+Many of the commentators have deliberately altered the meaning of the Sanskrit word, Sankara.
 In keeping with the modern view of equality of races, many of the commentators on this verse conveniently do not address this issue of commingling of races out of embarrassment, common courtesy and decency.
 Commingling of races is deliberately altered to such word as confusion.
 If one wants to get a correct translation of this verse, one has to read Sankara and Ramanuja.

 Sankara's commentary in Sanskrit as translated by Swami Ghambirananda: